 Please join us for a series of discussions about how to read scripture and understand its use of plot, character, setting and patterns while also learning a little about art history and the interplay between the Bible, the church and artists.
-We begin at 4:00 on Sunday, June 30, and July 7, 14, 21, 28 in the air-conditioned sanctuary.
+We begin at 4:00 today in the air-conditioned sanctuary to talk about the Gospel and the parables.
 All are welcome.